 Sabi Sands Private Reserve

 The safaris take place either in the morning or late afternoon moving into the early evening.
 The reason for this is that it is when the wildlife are most active due to the temperatures being the most moderate.
 It is also important to note that this area does not get affected by a migration of species which means that the game viewing is consistently good all year round and the only change in seasons is really to the surrounding landscape and daily temperatures.
-Three nights Lions Sands.
+Three nights Little Bush Camp.
 All meals, local drinks and game activities.

 This morning enjoy one last breakfast in the bush before it’s time for the 3 hour transfer to Nelspruit to meet the direct flight to Vilanculos.
-Upon arrival in Mozambique, we will proceed through customs and immigration and on to meet the private transfer to your villa hotel overlooking the ocean.
+Upon arrival in Mozambique, we will proceed through customs and immigration and on to meet the private transfer to your villa hotel overlooking the ocean, Villa Santorini.
 Vilanculos is well known as the gateway to the Bazaruto Archipelago and was one of Mozambique’s first well known tourist destinations.
 The town itself is only about 5km long filled with all the amenities needed to make your visit comfortable yet local.
 Just beyond the bay of Vilanculos, lie the chain of 5 islands comprising the Bazaruto Archipelago, a Marine National Park, hosting over 1200 species of fish.

 Your stay includes non-motorized beach activities.
 Explore, island hop, snorkel, laze in the warm Indian Ocean or around the courtyard pool dreaming of dinner, prepared by the expert chef.
 Listen to the tinkle of ice, perched on the lip of the martini pool or to the slap of waves against fishing dhows while being massaged on the viewing deck.
 The choices and their contact list are endless.
 It’s the perfect seaside holiday: a sprawling villa with extensive and enchanting hideaways.
 One day you may choose head out to explore the town with our local guide, including the market, a visit to the Machilla Magic handcraft gift center (a community up liftment project ), and a stop at Chef Jorge’s baracca (bar).